 🚨 NEW REPAYE🚨

-We are currently in a 30-day comment period for an updated version of REPAYE.
+The 30-day comment period for an updated version of REPAYE ended on 2/10/2023 with over 8,000 comments. 😵 While they sort things out, the current timeline seems to look like a final greenlight in November 2023 and officially live in July 2024.
+However, all of that is subject to change.
 Once those details go live, we will get the post updated.
 For now, here are a few main items:

 - Undergraduate borrowers will benefit the most.
 Borrowers with undergraduate federal loans will now have the federal poverty limit increase from 150% to 225% while calculating discretionary income.
 The payment calculation will also be cut in half from 10% of discretionary income to 5% of discretionary income.
 However, graduate student loan borrowers will not see as great of a reduction in payments.
 The payment calculation for borrowers with these loans will still use 10% of discretionary income but will still receive the benefit of increasing the federal poverty limit from 150% to 225% while calculating discretionary income.
 For borrowers with both undergrad and graduate federal loans, their payments will be based on a weighted average between 5%-10% of discretionary income, based on the portion of their initial undergrad and graduate student loan balances.